-Raja ampat diving
+Raja Ampat diving

 Raja Ampat (or the Four Kings) is an archipelago consisting of the islands of Misoool, Salawati, Batanta, and Wiageo which are surrounded by over 1,500 small islands and cays.
 Formerly known as Irian Jaya, this area is now part of the newly named West Papua province of Indonesia and is located on the northwest tip of Bird’s Head Peninsula, on the island of New Guinea.

-According to the Conservation International Rapid Assessment Bulletin the marine life diversity for diving in Irian Jaya is considerably greater than all other areas sampled in the Coral Triangle.
-The Raja Ampat area is considered home to more than 1,000 fish species, 101 of which were previously unknown in Raja Ampat and four that are new to all of Indonesia.
+Put simply, Raja Ampat could quite possibly be the best diving in the world.
+It certainly is the world’s most bio diverse marine region with more recorded fish, coral and mollusc species than anywhere else on Earth.
 The variety of marine life can be staggering.
 Some areas boast enormous schools of fish and regular sightings of sharks, such as wobbegongs.
 In Mansuar, you may encounter large groups of manta rays and turtles.
-From the boat and often close to shore you may get the chance to don your snorkeling gear for some unforgettable interaction with resident pods of dolphins or even some passing whales.
+From the boat and often close to shore you may get the chance to don your snorkelling gear for some unforgettable interaction with resident pods of dolphins or even some passing whales.
 Other highlights include the innumerable war wrecks, both ships and planes (with new wrecks being discovered constantly).

 The reefs of Raja Ampat are just as varied as the marine life.
 There are vertical walls, reef flats, slopes, sea mounts, mucky mangroves, lagoons and pinnacles.
-The reefs are in pristine condition with miles of perfect hard corals and many varied colorful species of soft corals.
+The reefs are in pristine condition with miles of perfect hard corals and many varied colourful species of soft corals.
 The diving is predominantly drift dives due to the moderate prevalent currents in the area which provide nutrients for the myriad fish and coral.
 Currents are average to moderate and vary from none to very strong.
-Visibility is normally very good but can vary and is normally at its best earlier in theday so your pre-breakfast dives are not to be slept through!
+Visibility is normally very good but can vary and is normally at its best earlier in the day so your pre-breakfast dives are not to be slept through!

 Not many liveaboards dive the Raja Ampat area, making this adventure even more unique and special.